 “What?”
 Vivenna said, forgetting herself and showing a bit of shock.

 “Sure,” Peprin said.
 “In the market.
-Trading goods.
+They were trading goods.
 I spoke to a few of them--didn’t tell them who I was, though.
 Don’t worry about that.”

 Vivenna frowned, tapping her foot.
 Coming from Peprin, any story could be a little. . .suspect.
 Still, he wasn’t the type to lie intentionally.
-She knew that, perhaps, she thought of him a little more poorly than he deserved.
 He was as trustworthy a man as his father, and while he wasn’t himself a soldier, he was an accomplished woodsman.
 Plus, he was rather devoted to her.
 Often, during their youths, he’d brought her gifts from the forest.
 Generally, they’d been some animal he’d killed.

-In Peprin’s opinion, nothing showed affection like a hunk of something dead bleeding on the table.
+In Peprin’s opinion, nothing showed affection like a hunk of something dead and bleeding on the table.